p5ntangle/fuel-plugin-network-node/README.md

 Summary
 -------

-The plugin will dasble the L3, metatdata and DHCP agents on the openstack controllers, and install and configure the agents on a new network-node role that is created.
+The plugin will disable the L3, metatdata and DHCP agents on the openstack controllers, and install and configure the agents on a new network-node role that is created.

 Usage